jeffboody/libvkk/core/readme.md

 ----------------

-Compute pipeline objects may be created by the app which describes the compute state required for rendering.
+Compute pipeline objects may be created by the app which describes the compute state required for computing.
 Compute state may be swapped during processing by simply binding a new compute pipeline object.
 Compute pipelines are interchangeable when the pipeline layout and the